-I recently learned that January is Birth Defect Awareness Month.
-It’s odd that I didn’t know about it because I was born with a birth defect, which I mentioned in this article about my son getting ear tubes.
-Birth defects aren’t super rare, as they affect 1 in 33 people in the US, according to the CDC.
-There are factors that increase the risk of a birth defect forming during pregnancy, but not every birth defect can be prevented.
+Birth defects aren’t super rare, affecting 1 in 33 people in the US, according to the CDC.
+There are factors that increase the risk of a birth defect forming during pregnancy, but it’s important to note that not every birth defect can be prevented.
+Even if a birth defect could have been prevented, it doesn’t matter once they are born and a living part of our society.
 During Birth Defect Awareness Month, I hope others will see how birth defects are all around us.
 I also hope that we can celebrate how each individual with a birth defect is incredible, not in spite of their birth defect but because of it.

 My Birth Defect Story